Sovendus-GmbH/sovendus-integration-scripts/readme-dev.md

 ### sovendus-builder

 A wrapper around vite to simplify and standardize the build process.
-It is used in the scripts and in the plugins/components.
+It is used to bundle the package.

 [github.com/Sovendus-GmbH/sovendus-builder](https://github.com/Sovendus-GmbH/sovendus-builder)